Adityanath recommends CBI probe, Gandhis make it to Hathras victim's home | Law-Order

 Hours earlier, UP Additional Chief Secretary (Home) Awanish Awasthi and Director General of Police H C Awasthi too had travelled from Lucknow to meet the family.
 Authorities also allowed the media to enter the village, lifting restrictions imposed earlier.

-"Chief Minister Yogi Adityanath has ordered that a probe should be conducted by the CBI into the entire Hathras episode," the CM's Office said, its tweet capping a day of protests and criticism over the handling of the case by the BJP government in the state.
-Later, Adityanath said the state government is seeking an inquiry by the Central Bureau of Investigation for a probe into all aspects linked to the Hathras episode.
+“Chief Minister Yogi Adityanath has ordered that a probe should be conducted by the CBI into the entire Hathras episode,” the CM’s Office said, its tweet capping a day of protests and criticism over the handling of the case by the BJP government in the state.
+In another tweet, Adityanath said the state government is seeking an inquiry by the Central Bureau of Investigation for a probe into “all aspects” linked to the Hathras episode.

-"We are determined to ensure the harshest punishment for all those responsible for this incident," he tweeted in Hindi.
-Reacting to the announcement, the family members of the victim said they want a Supreme Court-monitored inquiry.
+“We are determined to ensure the harshest punishment for all those responsible for this incident,” he tweeted in Hindi.
+Reacting to the announcement, the victim’s family members said they want a Supreme Court-monitored inquiry.

 On Saturday, West Bengal Chief Minister Mamata Banerjee led a protest rally in Kolkata.
 "COVID-19 is not a big pandemic.
 The BJP is the biggest pandemic.
 It is the biggest pandemic of atrocities against Dalit and backward communities," the Trinamool Congress leader said.

 As they came out of the home of the Hathras victim, Rahul Gandhi and Priyanka Gandhi vowed to fight for justice for the woman.
-"We will fight against injustice, and fight till justice is done," Priyanka Gandhi told reporters.
-Rahul Gandhi said no power can stifle the voice of the bereaved family.
+“Yogi Adityanath has to understand his responsibility.
+He has to understand that wherever injustice happens, we will fight that and stand with the family,” Priyanka Gandhi told reporters.
+“We will fight against injustice, and fight till justice is done.”
+Rahul Gandhi said “no power on earth" can stop the voice of this family.
+Later on Twitter, he said the UP government will not be able to have its way as the entire country has now risen for justice to "this daughter of the nation".

-In Varanasi, a group of Congress workers blocked Union minister Smriti Irani's cavalcade.
-Congress spokesperson Lalan Kumar said protesting party workers, who raised anti-government slogans and demanded justice for the woman's family, were later arrested.
-Addressing a press conference, the Women and Child Development minister accused the opposition of playing politics on the Hathras issue.
+In Varanasi, a group of Congress workers blocked Union minister Smriti Irani’s cavalcade.
+Congress spokesperson Lalan Kumar said the protesting party workers were later arrested.
+Addressing a press conference, the Women and Child Development Minister accused the opposition of playing politics on the Hathras issue.

 Earlier, BSP president Mayawati had demanded a CBI or a Supreme Court-monitored probe into the Hathras episode.
 “There is tremendous resentment in the entire country over the heinous Hathras gangrape case.
 The public does not seem satisfied with the initial probe report,” she tweeted in Hindi.